 The Student Bus Pass provides free transportation on all Madison Metro city routes.
 With your WisCard, you can pick it up next to the WisCard office in Union South or at ASM Student Print (333 Campus Mall on the 3rd floor).
-Routes and schedules are online at www.cityofmadison.com/metro.
+Routes and schedules are online.
 You can download their app for accurate arrival/departure times.